 It’s a good idea to have neutral water or water that’s not gonna corrode your pipes.
 Signs of your acid water could be corrosion of your fixtures, blue stains in your copper pipes, or sometimes rust staining if you old galvanized pipe.

 Basically, acidic water with pH value in the range of less than 7 is more corrosive to metal.
 That’s why we want to correct the pH.
-Groundwater such as well, and surface water such as spring water can both be acidic.
+Groundwater such as well, and surface water such as spring water, can both be acidic.

 The most common cause of acid water (I talked about this in episode 13) is from the rain.
-So you get the acid rain– the rain goes to the atmosphere, picks up carbon dioxide, or in some case, if it’s in an industrial area, you may sulfur dioxide or nitric oxide, you get acids forming in the water which is easy to do because rainwater is pure water so it doesn’t have any lime or buffering capacity to it.
-It goes into the ground, eventually end up as groundwater.
+So you get the acid rain– the rain goes to the atmosphere, picks up carbon dioxide, or in some case, if it’s in an industrial area where you may have sulfur dioxide or nitric oxide, you get acids forming in the water which is easy to do because rainwater is pure water so it doesn’t have any lime or buffering capacity to it.
+It goes into the ground and eventually end up as groundwater.
 What happens is that if you have an area where there’s a lot of limestone, or your well is pulling water out of an area where there’s limestone, then you have hard water and you don’t have acidic water, generally.

 What is Soda Ash?

 What is soda ash anyway?
 That’s a funny term.
 Why would I want to put soda ash in my water?
 Basically, it’s very simple.
 Soda ash is just sodium carbonate.
-We know it also as baking soda.
-There are sodium bicarbonate and sodium carbonate.
-It looks like baking soda too.

-Why would I want to use soda ash as a calcite neutralizers?
+Why would I want to use soda ash instead of calcite neutralizers?
 In the last episode, we talked about calcite neutralizers.
 Calcite looks like white sand.
 It’s a crushed white marble or white calcium carbonate.
 When water flows through a tank of it adds calcium to the water and that’s what neutralizes the pH.
 It takes acid water and turns it into neutral or alkaline.
 It’s adding hardness to the water.

 So Why Would I Want to Use Soda Ash for Acid Well Water?